 in the Brighton Center serves up hot coffee, espresso and hot cocoa alongside tempting pastries and snacks.
 The location is perfect to warm up before or after a lesson.

-, above the brown bag area.
+in the A-frame chalet next to the Majestic lift.
 This bar has a fantastic atmosphere, excellent taxidermy and a full bar and liquor menu; children are not permitted in the bar.

 Brighton does not offer childcare; however, ski lessons

 are available for kids three and up and snowboarding lessons are offered for children four and older.

 POINTS OF INTEREST